-Given our current equity needs, the current global economic downturn and the uncertainty of the capital markets, our board of directors will continue to evaluate our dividend.
-If it becomes necessary to provide further assurance that we will be able to meet our liquidity needs for our new vessel orders, our board of directors may elect to further reduce or eliminate our quarterly dividend.
-Based on a dividend of \$0.10 per quarter and the current number of shares outstanding, our annual dividend is approximately \$27 million.
+Given our current equity needs, the current state of the global economy and the uncertainty of the capital markets, our board of directors will continue to evaluate our dividend.
+If it becomes necessary to provide further assurance that we will be able to meet our liquidity needs for our new vessel orders, our board of directors may elect to reduce or eliminate our quarterly dividend.
+Based on a dividend of \$0.125 per quarter and the current number of shares outstanding, our annual dividend would be approximately \$34 million.
 The actual amount of cash dividends may be less based on shareholder participation in the dividend reinvestment plan, or DRIP.
-Please read "Financial Information-Dividend Policy" as filed in our Annual Report on Form 20-F for the year ended December 31, 2009 filed with the Commission on March 19, 2010.
+Please read "Financial Information-Dividend Policy" as filed in our 2009 Annual Report.